hackingjpr/Group3-4App/README.md

 Depending on whether you are uploading Expression or Methylation data select the appropriate option.

-Upload your idat files (for now unzipped idat files only) including both red and green files for Methylation, or RDS/TXT/CSV files for Expression.
+Upload your idat files including both red and green files for Methylation, or RDS/TXT/CSV files for Expression.

 ![upload.png](https://github.com/hackingjpr/Group3-4App/blob/main/Tutorial/app_upload.png)